pflab-ut/mcube/docs/Acknowledgments.md

 ## Sponsors

-* NEDO AI April 2019 - March 2021: Research and Development of System on a Chip and Software Platforms for Fully Autonomous Driving
+* NEDO AI April 2019 - March 2021: Research and Development of System on Chip and Software Platforms for Fully Autonomous Driving
 * NEDO IoT June 2017- March 2019: Research and Development of Domain-Specific IoT Platforms,